 Our Origin Story

-Yet we also recognized a gap - while many children are eager to explore and protect nature, those in underserved communities often lack access to outdoor education, creative learning opportunities, and representation in the environmental movement.
+Yet we recognized a gap - while many children are eager to explore and protect nature, those in underserved communities often lack access to outdoor education, creative learning opportunities, and representation in the environmental movement.

 To bridge the gap, we founded the Nature Scholars Foundation in 2025 to bring the wonders of America’s national parks - and the lessons of local environmental stewardship - to children who might never experience them firsthand.